-Everybody is aware of the growth that the IT sector is witnessing in present era.
+Everybody is aware of the growth that the IT sector is witnessing in the present era.
 If there is one sector in India that is developing at a rapid speed, then that is IT sector.
 With the indulgence of the youth and the foreign companies opening up their branches in India, the contribution of this sector in the Gross Domestic Product is approximately 9.3%.

 India proudly holds the third position in the list of startup hubs.
-India has encouraged 4200 startups in the country.
+India has encouraged 4200 start-ups in the country.
 And, the total revenue of this sector is USD 130 Million.

 With the help of Make in India, this sector has witnessed the highest growth since last five years in 2015.
 The sector has registered approximately 13.5% growth.

-The social, mobility, analytics, and cloud market (SMAC) holds 1, 50,000 employees.
+The social, mobility, analytics and cloud market (SMAC) holds 1, 50,000 employees.
 The government is expecting the growth of SMAC market up to USD 225 Billion by 2020.

 The aim of the government for investing in this sector is to make India, a technology driven country.
 The Digital India campaign of the government focuses on providing mobile connectivity throughout the country, making every government process technological, and e-delivery of citizen services.

-The government is going to set up various IT services, software product companies and service centers.
-The investment will also be on the services that are growing rapidly, like data analytics, knowledge services, legal services, cloud based services.
+The government is going to set up various IT services, software product companies, and service centers.
+The investment will also be on the services that are growing rapidly, like data analytics, knowledge services, legal services, cloud-based services.

 Make in India Impact on Automobile Sector

 The impact of the campaign on this sector will be in a way that it will be the 3rd largest automotive market in the world by 2026.
-The production of two wheeler has grown from 8.5 Million units to 15.9 Million units per year.
+The production of two wheelers has grown from 8.5 Million units to 15.9 Million units per year.
 The car market is expected to grow by 6 Million+ units annually by 2020.

 The contribution of this industry in country’s GDP is approximately 45%.
 The employment rate of the sector is about 19 Million.
 India is the 7th largest producer of vehicles in the world and produces approximately 24 Million vehicles annually.
 3.64 Million Vehicles of the total production are exported annually.

 The government is expecting to increase the position of the sector from 7th largest to 3rd largest by 2016-17.
-India is currently 2nd largest producer of the two-wheeler, largest motorcycle producer, and the 5th largest producer of the commercial vehicle of the world.
+India is currently the 2nd largest producer of the two-wheeler, largest motorcycle producer, and the 5th largest producer of the commercial vehicle of the world.